Online Estimation and Community Detection of Network Point Processes for Event Streams: Abstract

 \section{Abstract}

 A common goal in network modeling is to uncover the latent community structure present among nodes.
-For many real-world networks, observed connections consist of events arriving as streams, which are then aggregated to form edges, ignoring the temporal dynamic component.
-A natural way to take account of this temporal dynamic component of interactions is to use point processes as the foundation of the network models for community detection.
+For many real-world networks, the true connections consist of events arriving as streams, which are then aggregated to form edges, ignoring the dynamic temporal component.
+A natural way to take account of these temporal dynamics of interactions is to use point processes as the foundation of network models for community detection.
 Computational complexity hampers the scalability of such approaches to large sparse networks.
-To circumvent this challenge, we propose a fast online variational inference algorithm for learning the community structure underlying dynamic event arrivals on a network using continuous-time point process latent network models.
-We provide regret bounds on the loss function of this procedure, giving theoretical guarantees on performance.
-The proposed algorithm is illustrated, using both simulation studies and real data, to have comparable performance in terms of community structure in terms of community recovery to non-online variants.
-Our proposed framework can also be readily modified to incorporate other popular network structures.
+To circumvent this challenge, we propose a fast online variational inference algorithm for estimating the latent structure underlying dynamic event arrivals on a network, using continuous-time point process latent network models.
+We describe this procedure for network models capturing community structure.
+This structure can be learned as new events are observed on the network, updating the inferred community assignments.
+We investigate the theoretical properties of such an inference scheme, and provide regret bounds on the loss function of this procedure.
+The proposed inference procedure is then thoroughly compared, using both simulation studies and real data, to non-online variants.
+We demonstrate that online inference can obtain comparable performance, in terms of community recovery, to non-online variants, while realising computational gains.
+Our proposed inference framework can also be readily modified to incorporate other popular network structures.